To be eligible to be registered as a charity with the ACNC, your organisation must:

 Charities may aim to benefit the public generally, or a particular group of people (for example, a local community, refugees or young people).

 Your organisation may not be a charity if it is too restrictive with its benefits.
-For example, an organisation set up to provide scholarships to employees of a particular employer is unlikely to be a charity.
+For example, an organisation set up to provide scholarships to those who work for a particular employer is unlikely to be a charity.

 - a political party